moodmosaic/blog/_posts/2023-01-20-pandora-part-1.md

 title: Pandora - Part 1
 ---

-*Pandora enables property-based testing and headless fuzzing for your Clarity contracts.
-It allows you to write your tests in both Clarity and TypeScript.
-This is Part 1 of the [Pandora article series](/2023/01/16/pandora/).*
+*Pandora allows you to test your smart contracts in both Clarity and TypeScript.
+It also enables property-based testing and headless fuzzing.
+This is Part 1 of the [article series](/2023/01/16/pandora/).*

-## TypeScript tests

 A typical workflow in the Stacks ecosystem is declaring functions in Clarity and then writing tests in TypeScript.
 As an example, you define in Clarity a `get-counter` read-only function